erichards/fithalo/CodeBook.md

 rotation curve.
-The baryon contribution is then subtracted (in quadrature) from the total observed circular rotational velocities to create a residual rotation curve, which is then fit with the dark matter halo model from the equation above described by the free parameters V_H and R_C.
+The baryon contribution is then subtracted (in quadrature) from the total observed circular rotational velocities to create a residual rotation curve, which is then fit with the dark matter halo model from the function above described by the free parameters V_H and R_C.
 The `curve_fit` function is once again used for the non-linear least-squares fitting with bounds, and is weighted by the observed uncertainties.